Teacher-led, standards-based Change

-The Leading Educators program focuses on building expertise in rigorous content and employing the leadership skills necessary for teacher leaders to lead effective professional learning in standards-based instruction and social justice.
-Centered on building the conditions for equity within schools, our professional development curriculum ensures all participants develop common foundational skills grounded in research while aligning development plans to the specific student and teachers needs in their context.
+Leading Educators' program focus on building expertise in rigorous content as well as the leadership skills necessary for teacher leaders to lead instructional change that meets the demands of high standards.
+Centered on building the conditions for equity within schools, our professional development curriculum ensures all participants develop common foundational skills grounded in instruction and adult learning research while aligning school development plans to the specific student and teacher needs in their context.
 The program is designed for content-alike school teams, providing opportunities to examine data, define high-priority learning goals in collaboration, deepen content knowledge, build instructional skills, and make timely adjustments.

 Who We Serve